-Clients often search online to find a Fathers Rights Attorney in Orlando hoping to find out about dads rights in Florida.
+Clients often search for a best Fathers Rights Attorney in Orlando hoping to find out about dads rights in Florida.
 An unmarried father’s parental rights are not always as clear as people think.
 If you need to consult with a paternity attorney in Orlando, call us at 407-335-8113.
-We offer a free phone consultation for new clients to help us understand your case and let you know how we may help fathers seeking parental rights.
+We offer consultations for new clients to help us understand your case and let you know how we may help fathers establish their parental rights.
 The fact is that in Florida, when a child is born to two parents that are not married to each other, the mother of the child has more custodial / timesharing rights over the child than the father.
 Call the Jacobs Law Firm, Orlando fathers rights attorney, today to speak with a paternity attorney today.
 Fight to secure your rights because they are not automatically conferred.
+Jacobs Family Law Firm also litigates paternity lawsuits in Hillsborough County (Tampa), Seminole County (Sanford), Osceola County (Kissimmee), Brevard County (Melbourne), Marion County (Ocala), Lake County (Tavares), Polk County (Bartow), Volusia County (DeLand) and more.

 Dads rights in Florida are largely based on whether there has been an adjudication of paternity.
 What is an adjudication of paternity?
 It is a court order based on mutual agreement, or on a positive result of a scientific genetic DNA test determining the father is the natural and biological father of the minor child in question.
 Fathers rights in Orlando, Tavares, Sanford, Kissimmee, or anywhere else in Florida may be secured through filing a lawsuit against the mother of the minor child.
 You may wish to speak with a fathers rights attorney in Orlando to determine the best way to establish paternity and secure custodial rights over your son or daughter.

 How to Secure Parental Rights